 It’s challenging to get away from thinking about solutions to spend resources in the problem space, but developing this foundational knowledge is key to making changes to the way your organization will support people in a world of machine learning, emergent interactions, and data-guided experiences.
 Problem space knowledge is evergreen and you add to it over the years, making it broader and deeper as your organization tackles upcoming challenges.

 Organizations are starting to realize they’ve not invested enough in understanding the problem space.
-They’ve been spending budget studying their solution, its design, and its use through quantitative and qualitative methods.
-Now leading-edge organizations are also investing in problem-space research.
+In addition to budgeting to study their solution’s design and use, now leading-edge organizations are also investing in problem-space research.
 Not every organization understands the risk of their own assumptions, the misleading correlations they steer by, nor how confidence in data is achieved in the social sciences.
 But when they do, they realize problem-space research is necessary.
 And they educate themselves about when it’s needed and when it’s not.
-Exploring the problem space is not a part of the product cycle.
-It’s a separate background effort about developing empathy and meaning that is evergreen and continuously growing in small increments.